RobyFerro/go-web/readme.md

 Copy config.yml.example to new file named config.yml.
 You can customize your app by editing this file.

 **WARNING**
-To ensure that your authentication is completely secure you've to change app.key variables.
+To ensure that your authentication/authorization flow is completely secure you've to change "app.key" variables.

 ## Getting started
 ### Routing